 Of all the fan-based discussions, since the first Matrix film in 1999, the most prevalent concern Neo as a “messiah figure.”
+(Directly referenced by the characters Lock and Bane, and as a ‘savior’ by the Merovingian.)
 Needless to say, there are many ideas related to the concept of “the messiah.”
-We are dealing with those that are within the kabbalistic tradition.
+We are dealing with those that are within the kabbalistic tradition, which The Matrix reflects.

 This is by no means a comprehensive view of the subject.
 We’re simply highlighting a few concepts that are key to the character of “the One.”
 We will include citations from additional texts, explaining any particular terminologies as they come up.

 Kabbalistic writings present a wide array of concepts regarding the topic of the ‘messiah.’
 These tend to fall into two domains, though there is great connectivity between them.
 They are in a sense, “two sides of the same coin.”

 One of these is ‘simpler’ and definitive.
 The messiah is someone who appears at the end of the six millennia of present human history and ushers in a 1,000-year messianic kingdom.
 In one sense, he doesn’t personally ‘do’ a whole lot (that we’re told of) but his arrival marks a major milestone “in the master plan.”

 (Note the concepts of six millennia (‘time’) and the six emanations of the son/groom (‘space’) are both associated with the six versions of “the One.”)